solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 to function, thus they have some special rules that don't apply normally.
 We'll see this as we deep dive into the technicals.

-### Durable nonces in-depth
+### Durable Nonces In-Depth

 Durable transactions differ from regular transactions in the following ways:

 1. Durable Nonces replace the recent blockhash with a nonce.
 This nonce is stored in a `nonce account` and will be used only once in one transaction.
    The nonce is a unique blockhash.
-2. Each durable transaction must start with the `nonce advance instruction`, which will change the nonce in the `nonce account`.
-This will ensure that the nonce is unique and can't be used again in another transaction.
+2. Each durable transaction must start with the `nonceAdvance` instruction, which will change the nonce in the `nonce account`.
+This ensures that the nonce is unique and cannot be reused in another transaction.

-The nonce account is an account that holds a couple of values:
+The nonce account is an account that holds the following values:

 1. nonce value: the nonce value that will be used in the transaction.
 2. authority: the public key that can change the nonce value.
 3. fee calculator: the fee calculator for the transaction.

-Again, every durable transaction must start with the `nonce advance instruction` and the `authority` must be a signer.
+Again, every durable transaction must start with the `nonceAdvance` instruction, and the `authority` must be a signer.

-Lastly, there is a special rule - if a durable transaction fails because of any instruction other than the `nonce advance instruction`, the nonce will still advance, while the rest of the transaction is rolled back.
+Lastly, there is a special rule - if a durable transaction fails because of any instruction other than the `nonceAdvance` instruction, the nonce will still advance, while the rest of the transaction is rolled back.
 This behavior is unique only to durable nonces.

-### Durable nonce operations
+### Durable Nonce Operations

 Durable nonces have a few helpers and constants in the `@solana/web3.js`
 package:

-1. `SystemProgram.nonceInitialize`: This instruction will create a new nonce account.
+1. `SystemProgram.nonceInitialize`: This instruction creates a new nonce account.
-2. `SystemProgram.nonceAdvance`: This instruction will change the Nonce in the nonce account.
+2. `SystemProgram.nonceAdvance`: This instruction changes the Nonce in the nonce account.
-3. `SystemProgram.nonceWithdraw`: This instruction will withdraw the funds from the nonce account, to delete the nonce account withdraw all the funds in it.
+3. `SystemProgram.nonceWithdraw`: This instruction withdraws funds from the nonce account.
+To delete the nonce account, withdraw all the funds from it.
-4. `SystemProgram.nonceAuthorize`: This instruction will change the Authority of the nonce account.
+4. `SystemProgram.nonceAuthorize`: This instruction changes the authority of the nonce account.
-5. `NONCE_ACCOUNT_LENGTH`: a constant that represents the length of the nonce account data.
+5. `NONCE_ACCOUNT_LENGTH`: A constant that represents the length of the nonce account data.
-6. `NonceAccount`: a class that represents the nonce account, it contains a static function `fromAccountData` that can take the nonce account data and return a nonce account object.
+6. `NonceAccount`: A class that represents the nonce account.
+It contains a static function `fromAccountData` that can take the nonce account data and return a nonce account object.

 Let's look into each one of the helper functions in detail.

-#### Using nonceInitialize
+#### `nonceInitialize`

-The `nonceInitialize` instruction is used to create a new nonce account, it takes two parameters:
+The `nonceInitialize` instruction is used to create a new nonce account.
+It takes two parameters:

 1. `noncePubkey`: the public key of the nonce account.